Skip to main content

 Organizations: Learn how severity is affected by impact to your organization

-Updated over a week ago
+Updated over a month ago

 The environmental score is the base score of a severity multiplied by environmental metric modifiers.
 Environmental metrics are used to contextualize the importance of the confidentiality, integrity, or availability of an asset to the organization.
-When calculating a severity using the CVSS calculator it uses the environmental score by default.
+When calculating a severity using the CVSS calculator, it uses the environmental score by default.
 The base score will only be used if the report does not have an associated asset or the asset does not have environmental metrics.

 To set the environmental metric for an asset: